|Learn how to reach out to and meaningfully engage community members with firsthand experience with the problem or issue at hand.|

 Use meeting time wisely

 People value their time.
-Any time people get involved in an issue, they are committing personal time, but sometimes they also sacrifice work time or time spent with family and friends to become involved.
+Any time people get engaged in an issue, they are committing personal time, but sometimes they also sacrifice work time or time spent with family and friends to become engaged.
 When people show up for a meeting, they rightfully expect to have their time used wisely.
 If a meeting drags on or accomplishes little, they may not attend other meetings or events because they feel as if it is a waste of their valuable time.
 Know how to run effective and efficient meetings, and keep them as short as possible.

 Yuka's organizational meetings for volunteers at the local battered women's hotline were thorough, but they tended to run long.
 Yuka believed it was important to cover every agenda item on the monthly meetings, and all volunteers were required to attend.
 More and more volunteers were dropping out, and Yuka didn't know why.

 One day at the grocery store, Yuka ran into a volunteer who had quit.
 They chatted politely for a while, and then Yuka decided to just ask what had made the former volunteer leave.
 "Well," said the former volunteer, "I just couldn't go to the meetings anymore; I never knew when the meeting would be over and I just couldn't afford to have a babysitter for more than a couple of hours.
 And since you can't be a volunteer if you don't go to the meetings, I had to give it up."